 The grievant and respondent(s) may have the assistance of an advisor at the hearing.
 The grieving parties are responsible for representing themselves and, therefore, advisors are not permitted to participate directly (i.e., address the Chair, Board, or other parties) in the hearing.
 The grievant will provide notification if they will use an attorney advisor at least five (5) days before the hearing.
-Upon receipt of notice of an attorney advisor, university representatives will have legal counsel present.
+Upon receipt of notice of an attorney advisor, university representatives may have legal counsel present.

+Because this grievance process relates to human resource issues, grievance hearings will be closed to the public unless the grievant and all other participants in the hearing waive their rights to individual privacy as outlined under the Open Meeting Policy.
+Unless the Chair determines the meeting is an open meeting, only Grievance Hearing Committee members, the grievant, appropriate university officials, advisors/attorneys, and any witnesses called by the Grievance Hearing Committee or either party, will be allowed to attend proceedings of the hearing.

 Each party will have the opportunity to make opening statements.

 The grievant will present their case first.